CPR Ratio for Adults, Children, and Infants

 Patients with Medical or Physical Conditions

 For patients with specific medical or physical conditions, the general CPR guidelines still apply, emphasizing the importance of early recognition, activation of emergency services, and high-quality chest compressions.
-Some medical conditions or physical limitations may make it challenging to perform rescue breaths effectively.
-In such cases, if the rescuer is not trained or uncomfortable with rescue breaths, hands-only CPR (chest compressions only) can be an alternative.
-Hands-only CPR can still be effective in maintaining blood flow and oxygenation for a short period until professional help arrives.
+Some medical conditions or physical limitations makes it challenging to perform rescue breaths effectively.
+In such cases, if the rescuer is not trained or uncomfortable with rescue breaths, hands-only CPR (chest compressions only) is an alternative.
+Hands-only CPR is still effective in maintaining blood flow and oxygenation for a short period until professional help arrives.

 Understanding CPR Ratio